Spawno-de/disco/doc/howto/worker.rst

    The worker can send a `MSG` message, with a payload containing a string.
    Disco should respond with an `OK`.

+.. _INC:

+INC
+---

+   Send request for incrementing counter.

+   The worker can send a `INC` request with a payload containing name of the counter as a string and value which will be added to this counter.
+   Disco should respond with an `OK`

 .. _OUTPUT: